GoogleChrome/web.dev/src/site/content/en/identity/passkey-registration/index.md

   %}
 </figure>

+The journey to add a new passkey to an existing user account is as follows:

 1. A user signs in to the website.
-(We cover a use case that adds a new passkey to an existing user account).
-1. After the user is signed in, the user requests to create a passkey on the frontend. e.g. by pressing a "Create a passkey" button.
+1. Once the user is signed in, they request to create a passkey on the frontend, for example, by pressing a "Create a passkey" button.
-1. The frontend requests information to create a passkey such as user information, a challenge, and the credential IDs to exclude, from the backend.
+1. The frontend requests information from the backend to create a passkey, such as user information, a challenge, and the credential IDs to exclude.
 1. The frontend calls `navigator.credentials.create()` to create a passkey.
-   This returns a promise.
+   This call returns a promise.
 1. A passkey is created after the user consents using the device's screen lock.
    The promise is resolved and a public key credential is returned to the frontend.